4×4 South Africa – Top Considerations to Rent or Buy

 I mean why wouldn’t you?

-You have just rented or bought yourself a 4×4 South Africa vehicle and now intend to go off-road.
+You have just rented or bought yourself a 4×4 South African vehicle and now intend to go off-road.
 Are you familiar with that particular vehicle and how it handles the higher centre of gravity from all that extra weight from the rooftop tent and other accessories?

 Give it thought!
 It makes perfect sense to test this vehicle in controlled conditions under the guidance of an accredited instructor.